Kyber Network Crystal Legacy (KNC) Price Reaches $3.16 on Exchanges

-Kyber Network Crystal Legacy (CURRENCY:KNC) traded flat against the dollar during the 24-hour period ending at 9:00 AM ET on February 21st.
-One Kyber Network Crystal Legacy coin can now be purchased for about $3.16 or 0.00005518 BTC on major cryptocurrency exchanges.
-Kyber Network Crystal Legacy has a market capitalization of $647.64 million and $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
-Over the last week, Kyber Network Crystal Legacy has traded flat against the dollar.
+Kyber Network Crystal Legacy (CURRENCY:KNC) traded flat against the US dollar during the 1 day period ending at 8:00 AM ET on February 24th.
+During the last week, Kyber Network Crystal Legacy has traded flat against the US dollar.
+Kyber Network Crystal Legacy has a total market cap of $647.64 million and $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
+One Kyber Network Crystal Legacy coin can now be bought for $3.16 or 0.00005518 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.